 Eat breakfast to set your mood for the day.
 A healthy breakfast meal ensures that you are less tired by midday.
 An optimal breakfast rich in whole grains and antioxidants provides enough glucose to the brain, enough protein to keep you from getting hungry, and regulates blood sugar levels.

 Consume selenium-rich foods such as tuna, eggs, turkey, and Brazil nuts to keep yourself on an even keel.
 Women who are deficient in selenium are more prone to feeling depressed.
 This is because selenium is crucial for the production of thyroid hormones, which govern the mood and metabolism of a person.
-However, you
+However, you don’t need a lot of it; 55 micrograms of selenium on a daily basis is enough, which means just 3 ounces of tuna.

 3. Skin Breakouts